-Can anyone really argue that advisors should not be held to these criteria?
-Certainly, most investors believe they deserve this level of care from their advisor, and many probably assume their advisors are already required to meets criteria as high as the ones above.
+Can anyone really argue that professionals who give investment advice - both brokers and advisors - should not be held to these criteria?
+Certainly, most investors believe they deserve this level of care, and many probably assume their brokers/advisors are already required to meet the criteria above.